rtrussell/BBCSDL/README.md

 6. There is are known buffer overflows in the wrappers appearing in lfswrap.c which are triggered when a filename path grows to be greater than 256 characters.
 Please don't do that.

+## TO DO - For the second development line

+* Sort out the memory map for this mode
+* Enhance text processing (viewports)
+* Implement teletext mode
+* Implement graphics
+* 800x600 VGA output (currently only 640x480)
+* Sound?
+* Testing - Lots of it
+* Documentation